wrenoud/nos-fpm/markdown/chapter_7.md

 This SOP is intended to be used with FileVerifier++ version 0.6.3.5830W or later.

 2| Creation of Checksums
 To create checksums, first copy all the digital data to be submitted to the processing branch to the submission drive.
 Once all the data has been copied, create a MD5 checksum file with Unix Line Endings, Unix Path Separator Characters and a custom MD5 file comment using the following procedure:
 1. Open FileVerifier++ by opening the fv.exe file from Windows Explorer
-2. If this is the first time you have run the program, go to Tools ->Settings->Preferences
+2. If this is the first time you have run the program, go to Tools -&gt;Settings-&gt;Preferences

 a.
-Under General ->Compatibility change
+Under General -&gt;Compatibility change
 i.
 Line Endings for Text Files to Unix (LF) ii.
 Path Separator Character to Unix (/)

 b.
-Under General->File Comments change
+Under General-&gt;File Comments change
 i.
 Default File Comment to “Hexadecimal MD5 checksums created at {insert field unit name here} on YYYY-MM-DD” ii.
 Check Prompt For Comment Upon Save

 c.
-Under Tools->Settings->Default Encoding-> Select “Hexadecimal”
+Under Tools-&gt;Settings-&gt;Default Encoding-&gt; Select “Hexadecimal”
 d.
-Under Tools->Settings->Select “Use relative paths when adding files”
+Under Tools-&gt;Settings-&gt;Select “Use relative paths when adding files”

 e.
-Under Algorithms-> Select “MD5”
+Under Algorithms-&gt; Select “MD5”

 3. Once you have all your settings correct, you can add the files to be checksumed
 a.
 Select the “Dirs” button and browse to the H12345 folder on the submission drive
 b.
-Under Operations-> Select “Calculate Entries [ALL]…”
+Under Operations-&gt; Select “Calculate Entries [ALL]…”

 c.
 Enter the base path of the submission folder (ex.
 T:\H12345) in the Relative path names entry dialog and click okay

 d.
 The process will begin and you will get a status bar telling you how far along you are

 e.
 When it is finished, click on the “Save” button
 i.
 Give the checksum file a name using the naming convention HXXXXX_Checksums.MD5 and place it in the base folder (ex T:\H12345) ii.
 Save as “MD5 Hashes (MD5SUM Style) (*.MD5)”